About Absentee Voting

-Elections are managed individually by all 55 states and territories.
-This means that there are 55 sets of rules for absentee voting by UOCAVA citizens, but the basic steps are simple:
+Elections are managed individually by 50 States, U.S. territories (American Samoa, Guam, Puerto Rico and the U.S. Virgin Islands) and the District of Columbia.
+This equates to 55 sets of rules for absentee voting by UOCAVA citizens, but the basic steps are simple:

 To successfully vote absentee, UOCAVA citizens should: